 Step 5: Rake and Water

-Rake across the seeded slope lightly to cover it with soil.
+Lightly rake across the seeded slope to cover it with soil.
 This helps to protect the seed from birds and also ensures good seed-to-ground contact, which will help keep it from washing away.
-Make sure the soil is not too thick — less than 1 inch is sufficient.
+Make sure the soil cover is not too thick — less than 1 inch is sufficient.
 Follow by watering lightly, avoiding puddles of water.
 The ground should be moistened, not saturated.

 Step 6: Cover Slope for Moisture Retention